KristaJoy/sales-forecast/README.md

 * run the Flask app `sh run.sh`

 ## Data
 Original data set from [Kaggle](https://www.kaggle.com/rohitsahoo/sales-forecasting).
+Forecast modeling was completed with Facebook Prophet.
+Results of the forecast models were saved as CSVs to the Resource folder and then brought into the heroku app.

 ## Contributors
 The contributors to this project are: